“Are We There Yet?” 20 Fun Road Trip Activities

 This is a great way to incorporate summer learning (and fun) into your road trip.
 Take a three-ring binder leftover from school or found at your local office supply store, and then purchase sheet protectors and dry erase markers.
 Print free activity sheets online (we found some great ones here) and fill the sheet protectors.
 These can include crossword puzzles, hangman games, reading charts, Sudoku, word sorting and more.
 If you are feeling creative, make your own versions of these sheets.
 Slide these into the sheet protectors and let your kids draw on them time and time again with dry-erase markers.

 At some point we have all played the “I SPY” game.
 This involves passengers taking turns saying ‘I spy with my little eye something green,” or any assortment of colors.
-You can take this classic game to the next level by making I SPY printables before your road trip.
+Take this classic game to the next level by making I SPY printables before your road trip.
 Print restaurant or business logos and glue them to a sheet of paper, or copy and paste logos onto a Word document.
 This can include McDonald’s, Waffle House, Sonic, Walmart, or any gas station.
 Set up guidelines between cities or make it a competition for the entire length of a shorter ride to find the logos.
 For younger kids, make a sheet including cartoon animals or shapes.
 You could include a cow, barn, hay or a horse (this may vary depending on where you road trip).

 Find the numbers 1 to 100 in order by looking at signs, monitors and objects.
 Each person is allowed only one number per sign or object.
 Whoever reaches 100 first is the winner.
 Variations: Instead of individual numbers, count groups of objects, like two stop signs, four barns or seven bridges.
 Or limit the searching to license plates: only numbers found on license plates count.